 You’ve got to have a stunning vase to put those gorgeous flowers in, no?
 Problem solved by Matt and his father, who are quite the woodworking duo.
 Matt and his father made the wooden boxes used for the centerpieces as well as the wooden box for Jane’s engagement ring and the box for guest cards.
 There is some serious craftsmanship on display here.

-In terms of the theme of the wedding, Jane and Matt are huge animal lovers, and I photographed their engagement shoot at the Bronx Zoo (I’ll have more on their engagement later in the year).
+In terms of the theme of the wedding, Jane and Matt are huge animal lovers, and I photographed their engagement shoot at the Bronx Zoo.
 So, of course their wedding had to have an animal theme.
 Guests were given boxes of animal crackers as favors, and gold animal magnets were used to hold the escort cards.
 One little guest got the bright idea to make earrings for his daddy.
 The sweetheart table was decorated by a group of aunties who made the table look like a woodland fairy rest stop, complete with candles and tree stump coasters.
 Extra dried flowers decorated everything.
 The reception room truly looked magical.
 Adding to the magic was Westbury Manor itself, which was decorated beautifully for the fall season with pumpkins, hay bales, and flowers both inside and outside in the garden.

 Westbury Manor Wedding – Jane & Matt’s Love Story